nsrau/azure-docs.it-it/articles/cognitive-services/Bing-Image-Search/image-insights.md

 >    }
 >```

-## <a name="cropping-images-to-use-with-visually-similar-and-entity-recognition-modules"></a>Cropping Images to use with Visually Similar and Entity Recognition Modules
+## <a name="cropping-images-to-use-with-visually-similar-and-entity-recognition-modules"></a>Cropping images to use with visually similar and entity recognition modules

 To specify the region of the image that Bing uses to determine whether images are visually similar or to perform entity recognition, use the [cal](https://docs.microsoft.com/rest/api/cognitiveservices/bing-images-api-v5-reference#cal), [cat](https://docs.microsoft.com/rest/api/cognitiveservices/bing-images-api-v5-reference#cat), [cab](https://docs.microsoft.com/rest/api/cognitiveservices/bing-images-api-v5-reference#cab), and [car](https://docs.microsoft.com/rest/api/cognitiveservices/bing-images-api-v5-reference#car) query parameters.
 By default, Bing uses the entire image.